-Child’s body taken from Dnipro building, strike deaths at 41
+Child’s body found in Dnipro building, strike deaths hit 41

 Such incidents have helped stiffen international support for Ukraine as it battles to fend off the Kremlin’s invasion.
 The winter has brought a slowdown in fighting, but military analysts say a new push by both sides is likely once the weather improves.

+Russian Defense Minister Sergei Shoigu said Tuesday that the country’s military would increase its readiness from the current 1.15 million to 1.5 million in coming years.

+As part of the buildup, the military will form an army corps in the northwestern region of Karelia, near Finland, as well as three new motorized infantry and two airborne divisions.
+The military will also beef up seven existing motorized infantry brigades into divisions.

-U.S. Deputy Secretary of State Wendy Sherman and other U.S. officials met in Kyiv with Zelenskyy on Monday, U.S. State Department spokesperson Ned Price said.
-They reiterated Washington’s “strong and steadfast commitment to Ukraine,” he said.
+That announcement came a day after U.S. Deputy Secretary of State Wendy Sherman and other U.S. officials met in Kyiv with Zelenskyy.
+They reiterated Washington’s “strong and steadfast commitment to Ukraine,” U.S. State Department spokesperson Ned Price said.

 U.S. Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, on Monday visited Ukraine troops who are training at a military base in Germany under U.S. commanders.